Modern Slavery Statement

 Supply Chain

-Our main risk areas is our supply chain, due to its complexity and global nature.
+Our main risk area is our supply chain, due to its complexity and global nature.
 Abacus mainly operates in the EU, and trading of medicine in the EU is extremely regulated.
 The stakeholders in our supply chain are regularly controlled by the authorities.
 Therefore, we believe that the risk of slavery, human trafficking and the violation of human rights is minimal.
 We have not identified any incidents of violation of human rights in our supply chain.

 Though the risk is minimal, Abacus Medicine actively takes steps to mitigate the risk.
-Firstly, we expect all of our suppliers to live up to our Supplier Code of Conducts.
+Firstly, we expect all our suppliers to live up to our Supplier Code of Conducts.
 In this way, we make sure that we only work with professional and reputable actors in the market who share our commitment to ethical practices.

 By virtue of our business, our QA department conducts regular audits and visits to medicinal suppliers.
-The QA department receive yearly compliance training which includes training in modern slavery to help them identify any incidents.
+The QA department receives yearly compliance training which includes training in modern slavery to help them identify any incidents.

 We review our supply chain on a regular basis and constantly consider how to improve our own practices with a greater degree of focus on slavery and human trafficking.